telekom/das-schiff/README.md

 We have an example manifest in `ipam/example-deployment/schiff-operator.yaml` This installs into the namespace `engine-system`so either chnage that or create the namespace with `kubectl create ns engine-system`
+Optionally install the patched CRDs with `kubectl apply -f ipam/config/samples/vspheremachinetemplate.yaml`
+WARNING: if you upgrade with clusterctl, clusterctl will rollback those changes and drop the annotations from your template.
+You then need to reapply the CRD and your vsphereMachineTemplates with annotations.
-Optionally install the patched CRDs with `kubectl apply -f ipam/config/samples/vspheremachinetemplate.yaml` Install the IPAM controller with `kubectl apply -f ipam/example-deployment/schiff-operator.yaml` Use the annotations on your MDs or vSphereMachineTemplates.
+Install the IPAM controller with `kubectl apply -f ipam/example-deployment/schiff-operator.yaml` Use the annotations on your MDs or vSphereMachineTemplates.
 If you encounter Issues take a look at the IPAM controller logs.